Saimon15/microtest/README.md

 To dockerise the project, from the project directory run 'docker-compose build' once done, run 'docker-compose up' to start the container

-Once the project is up and running, you can test all 3 endpoints described in teh spec sheet
+Once the project is up and running, you can test all 3 endpoints described in the spec sheet